Toasted Bread, Bean and Vegetable Soup

 - Wedge of parmesan cheese for grating

 - Heat 1 Tbsp olive oil in a large pot over medium heat.
 Add onion and garlic, cook until transparent, about 5 minutes.
 Add carrots and celery and cook, stirring often, for 4 minutes.
 Stir in broth and beans, then bring to a boil.
-Reduce heat, cover and let simmer about 15 minutes.
+Reduce heat, cover, and let simmer for about 15 minutes.
 Add tomatoes and chard, simmer uncovered another 15 minutes.

 - Meanwhile, heat the oven to 350 degrees.
 Lay bread pieces on a rimmed baking sheet in a single layer.
 Drizzle with olive oil and sprinkle with salt and pepper.
 Toast in oven until slightly golden, about 10 minutes.
 Set croutons aside.